benjaminbolling/RSW/paper.md

 \pagebreak

-Table 1: Constraints, i.e. the variables and their meanings, and some example values.\label{tab:table1}
+Table 1: Constraints, i.e. the variables and their meanings, and some example values.

 | Variable       | Meaning     | Value |
 | :------------- | :----------: | :----------: |